WebAssembly/design/FAQ.md

   [compilability]: https://blog.mozilla.org/luke/2014/01/14/asm-js-aot-compilation-and-startup-performance/
   [specific asm.js optimizations]: https://blog.mozilla.org/luke/2015/02/18/microsoft-announces-asm-js-optimizations/#asmjs-opts

-Of course, every new standard introduces new costs (maintenance, attack surface, code size) that must be offset by the benefits.
-WebAssembly minimizes costs by having a design that allows (though not requires) a browser to implement WebAssembly inside its *existing* JavaScript engine (thereby reusing the JavaScript engine's existing compiler backend, ES6 module loading frontend, security sandboxing mechanisms and other supporting VM components).
+Of course, every new standard introduces new costs in the form of maintenance, attack surface, engineering complexity that must be offset by the benefits.
+WebAssembly minimizes costs by having a design that allows (though not requires) a browser to implement WebAssembly inside its *existing* JavaScript engine, thereby reusing the JavaScript engine's existing compiler backend, ES6 module loading frontend, security sandboxing mechanisms and other supporting VM components.
 Thus, in cost, WebAssembly should be comparable to a big new JavaScript feature, not a fundamental extension to the browser model.

-Comparing the two, even for engines which already optimize asm.js, the benefits outweigh the costs.
+Even for engines which already optimize asm.js, the benefits of WebAssembly outweigh the costs.